Everest 2026 – The Irish Update

 – Frank McCarthy (Kerry)

-This is the largest number of Irish attempting Everest in a single season since 2007.
-Click below to view a brief bio on each of the 10 Irish climbers attempting Everest this Spring.
+This total matches the largest number of Irish ever attempting Everest in a single season, joined with 2003 and 2007.
+Click below to view a brief bio on each of the 11 Irish climbers attempting Everest this Spring.

-There are 10 Irish climbers attempting Everest this Spring, spread across five different expedition teams.
-Their ages range from 22 to 60, they hail from 10 different counties across the island of Ireland and they include climbers attempting to become Ireland’s youngest and Ireland’s oldest to summit Everest and one attempting to complete a 10th summit of Everest.
+11 Irish climbers attempting Everest this Spring are spread across 5 different expedition teams.
+Ages range from 22 to 60, with climbers hailing from 11 different counties across the island of Ireland and they include climbers attempting to become Ireland’s youngest and Ireland’s oldest to summit Everest and one attempting to complete a 10th summit of Everest.

 Robert Kelso Smith (55) is originally from just outside Omagh in Co.
 Tyrone, now living in Fort William, Scotland.
 He is the Expedition Leader for Adventure Consultants on Everest this season and so is working on the mountain.
 Rob is attempting to complete his 10th summit of Everest and 15th summit of an 8000m peak having previously climbed Everest 9 times, K2 twice and summitted Lhotse, Manaslu and Cho Oyu.
 In total, Robert has climbed five of the fourteen 8000m peaks – the most of any Irish climber, and has significant climbing and guiding experience including 8000m peaks, Snow Leopards and extensive Antarctic climbing and polar expeditions to name but a few.
 His resume also includes 20 summits of Mt.
 Vinson, as well as climbs of Sidley (x2), Sporli (1st ascent), Shinn (5x), Tyree, Sublime Peak (x2), Branscomb Peak and other smaller peaks in Antarctica.
 He has also completed 7 ‘Last Degree’ expeditions to the South Pole!